Memories¶

 x3 = array[first..+size] // from first to first+size, first+size. not included

-Since bundles are multi-dimensional, arrays or async memories are multi-dimensional too.
+Since tuples are multi-dimensional, arrays or async memories are multi-dimensional too.

 a[3][4] = 1